Ball State University- International Travel Policy

 II.
 Pre-Travel Process

 A. All student travelers must participate in the Rinker Center for International Programs orientation program for international study and travel abroad.
-Contact with the Rinker Center should take place on or before October 1st for spring departures, and on or before April 1st for summer or fall departures.
-For trips which make compliance with the orientation program impractical, the Faculty Trip Leader should contact ORM@bsu.edu to arrange a customized orientation program.
+Contact with the Rinker Center should take place on or before October 1st for spring departures, and on or before April 1st for summer or fall departure.

-B. The Faculty Trip Leader, the Rinker Center for International Programs, or the Office of Risk Management will schedule a pre-departure meeting for all travelers noting the appropriate documents needed for that meeting.
+B. The Faculty Trip Leader or the Rinker Center for International Programs will schedule a pre-departure meeting for all travelers noting the appropriate documents needed for that meeting.

 C. All travelers must register with the U.S. Department of State’s Smart Traveler Enrollment Program (STEP) at the following url: http://travel.state.gov/travel/tips/registration/registration_4789.html .
 Registration is free and makes it easier for consular officers in U.S. embassies and consulates around the world to contact travelers during an emergency —including situations where family or friends in the U.S. are having problems trying to contact travelers with important news.